 Spicy Deluxe Sandwich

 When eating out, we usually opt for the spicy menu items, given they're full of metabolism-boosting capsaicin.
-But Chick-fil-A's zesty sandwich contains more than three-quarters of a teaspoon of table salt in addition to appetite-spiking MSG.
+But Chick-fil-A's zesty sandwich contains over three-quarters your daily recommended intake of sodium in addition to appetite-spiking MSG.

 Cookies & Cream Milkshake

 Chick-fil-A's Oreo-inspired shake boasts about three times more sugar than the AHA recommends women consume per day!

 Craving cocoa?
 Satisfy your sweet tooth with this Dark Chocolate Banana Nut Smoothie recipe rather than this artificially-flavored milkshake off the Chick-fil-A menu.